particle-iot/particle-cli/README.md

 Known Issues
 ========
-* The Wireless Photon Setup Wizard is currently only available for OS X. Users of other operating systems will need to manually connect their computer to the Photon's Wi-Fi.
+* The Wireless Photon Setup Wizard will only automatically switch networks on OS X. Users of other operating systems will need to manually connect their computer to the Photon's Wi-Fi.
+You will be prompted during the wizard when this is required.

 Installing
 =======